Overview of Asian Rhinoplasty

 Request More Information About Asian Rhinoplasty Surgery With Dr Ellis Choy

-A proportionate and shapely nose is the focal point for the face.
-Australian-trained specialist plastic surgeon Dr. Ellis Choy uses his extensive expertise in Asian cosmetic surgery to provide rhinoplasty results that flatter and celebrate Asian facial features.
-Being of Asian heritage himself, Dr. Choy has personal knowledge of Asian anatomy and is uniquely qualified to understand the concerns of his Asian patients.
-Patients from all over Australia travel to Sydney for Dr. Choy’s proficiency in Asian plastic surgery.
+The plastic surgery team at Asian Plastic Surgery use their extensive expertise in Asian cosmetic surgery to perform rhinoplasty that celebrates Asian facial features.
+Being of Asian heritage themselves, our plastic surgeons have personal knowledge of Asian anatomy and understand the concerns of Asian patients.
+Patients from all over Australia travel to Sydney for our surgeons’ proficiency in Asian plastic surgery.